patnaikshekhar/KEDA-AWS-SQS-Python/Readme.md

-# KEDA Storage Queue Node.js Example
+# KEDA SQS Python Example

 This is an example of using [KEDA](https://github.com/kedacore/keda) with AWS SQS and python.